RachelfromIreland/CPI-Project/README.md

 - GitHub was used to host the code of the project.
 - Django was used to build the project.
 - Heroku was used to deploy the project.
-- Bootstrap was used along with CSS to style the project
+- Bootstrap was used along with CSS to style the project.
+- Whitenoise was used to handle static files.
+- Gunicorn was used as a server for python.

+### External Tools Used
+- [Lucid Chart](https://www.lucidchart.com/pages/examples/flowchart-maker) was used to create the flowchart.
+- [Formspree](https://formspree.io/) was used for the contact form.

 ## Deployment
 This project was deployed using Heroku.